irods/irods_docs/docs/system_overview/configuration.md

                 // The name of the database used as the catalog.
                 "db_name": "ICAT",

-                // The name of the ODBC entry used by the server (normally defined in /etc/odbcinst.ini).
+                // The name of the ODBC entry used by the server (normally defined in /etc/odbcinst.ini)
+                // or the absolute path to a specific ODBC driver (shared library).
                 "db_odbc_driver": "",

                 // The password for the "db_username" to connect to the "db_name".